lusiki/Learning-Social-Media-Analytics/docs/lectures/Regular Classes/Lecture-3-Data-Science-Prerequisites.md

 ## 32406:             0
 ```

-- let`s see how changing columns looks look like
+- changing columns looks like this

 ```r